Kolbjørn Saether: The New York

 The 48-story New York Private Residences is located in Chicago's Lakeview area.

 The New York is the world's tallest masonry building.

 Patents

 Kolbjørn Saether generated numerous patents to provide cost saving solutions to various aspects of high-rise building construction.
 A sample of some of his more influential innovations are listed below.

 The Saether Staircast System

-The Saether Staircast System is a uniquely designed system for erecting precast stairs in high-rise construction.
+The Saether Staircast System is a system for erecting precast stairs in high-rise construction.

 A launching truss consisting of individual, adjustable rigid steel frames interconnected to the precast stair flights, holds the stairs above the floor being constructed.

 As the adjustable shores leapfrog upward, their load-bearing capacity is replaced as needed by standard shores, while the newly placed stair-run is supported at the top of the truss.

 The stairs are adjustable to within 1/16 inch by manually activating screw-jacks at the top of the launching truss.